iangfernandes96/join-the-siege/README.md

 4. **TF-IDF Classifier**
    - Most complex but potentially most accurate
-   - Uses TF-IDF vectorization for semantic similarity
+   - Uses TF-IDF vectorization for semantic similarity, with Naive-Bayes method of classification
    - Good for content-based classification

 The system tries each classifier in sequence until a valid result is found.
 If all classifiers fail, it returns "unknown" as the document type.